torbjornlager/flov-in-vr/index.md

 ## Teaching, meetings and seminars in VR

-VR an alternative to gathering IRL during a pandemic.
+Zoom is drag, and VR might an alternative to gathering IRL during a pandemic.

 A proof-of-concept FLoV meeting room: